Enjoy the end of summer!

 Watch over your wealth, if you use it for a wrong purpose, it will get you into trouble.

 There are some features which describe a wealthy mind.
 Try to perceive the world like a child does: everything is a new and fresh opportunity.
-The older you get the less enthusiasm you have, to start anew you have to let your previous perception die.
-Keep your mind concentrated on here and now, it liberates your mind from worries.
 This is what wealthy mind does.
 Energy follows attention so be careful where you direct it.
 Your perception helps in changing your reality.
 Concentrate on achieving your goals but do not forget to have fun, too.
 Authenticity, serenity and flexibility are like gold for your psyche.

 BE THANKFUL FOR EVERY MANIFESTATION OF WEALTH IN YOUR LIFE